Biagini Passo: Background

 ACM was best known for assembling a version of the Romanian ARO 10 for sale in Italy.
 Early copies used the original ARO body style.
 Models with Renault gasoline engines were called the Aro Ischia, and those with Volkswagen diesel engines were the Aro Super Ischia.
 A later model with revised bodywork was called the ACM Enduro x4.

 A key person behind both ACM and the development of the Biagini Passo was Livio Biagini.

-Early in his career, Livio worked for his uncle Bruno Cavani.
-Cavani produced motorcycles under his own name using engines from DKW and frames and other parts sourced locally.
+Early in his career, Livio worked for his uncle Bruno Cavani, who produced motorcycles under his own name using engines from DKW and frames and other parts sourced locally.
 In 1957 Cavani transferred control of DKW-Cavani to his nephew Livio, who shortly thereafter closed it down and established a new company called Motauto.

 Livio was later one of the principals of IAP-Honda, an Italian company established to assemble Honda motorcycles for sale in Europe from imported and locally-produced parts.
 He was subsequently investigated for fraud in relation to this company's dealings.
 During the investigation Livio apparently fled the country, possibly to Venezuela, and was considered a fugitive.
-Livio's name was also found on a list of purported members of Propaganda Due.
+Livio's name was also found on a list of purported members of the illegal Propaganda Due organization.

 Livio returned to Italy and became the local importer of Chrysler products for the country.
 His dealings with the Romanian ARO came after this.

 The Biagini Passo was built in ACM's factory in Atessa, in the province of Chieti.
 220 people worked at this location building the car.

 Production estimates range from a high of around 300 units, to a low of less than 100, and possibly as few as 65.
 The Passo was sold in both Italy and Germany.

-While most production Passos used a 1.8 L gasoline engine, a 2.0 L gas engine was available in some markets, including Italy.
-The company ultimately planned to offer three different gasoline engine options and one diesel, and also said that a hardtop version of the Passo was being developed.
+While most production Passos used a 1.8 L gasoline engine, a 2.0 L version was available in some markets, including Italy.
+The company planned to eventually offer three different gasoline engine options and one diesel, and also said that a hardtop version of the Passo was being developed.

 Inadequate corrosion protection has resulted in many Passos being scrapped due to rust damage, making roadworthy examples even rarer.

-Volkswagen has called the Biagini Passo a "conceptual predecessor" to their own T-Roc Cabriolet of 2020.
+Volkswagen called the Biagini Passo a "conceptual predecessor" of their own T-Roc Cabriolet of 2020.
 A Biagini Passo was displayed at the Volkswagen AutoMuseum in February 2019.